You are here

 3 Methods of Measuring GDP

-Now lets explain each of the methods one by one.
+Now let’s explain each of the methods one by one.

 Measuring Gross Value Added: Production Method

 GDP is the current market value of final products currently produced within the economy.
 Practically, GDP is obtained as the sum of gross value added by all the industries classified as per the industrial classification system adopted in the economy.
-As this method sums gross value added by industries, GDP shows the industrial composition of final output.
+As this method sums gross value added by industries, GDP shows the industrial composition of the final output.

 Final Product Method